 - Must be at least 18 years of age

-- Basic understanding of nutrition & a healthy diet
+- Basic understanding of nutrition and a healthy diet

-- Desire to help others in obtaining their nutritional and optimal health goals
+- Desire to help others obtain their nutritional and optimal health goals

-- Comprehensive manuals, online resources, video lessons, and online exam.
+- Comprehensive manuals, online resources, video presentations, practice exam and online final exam.

 - Passing an online exam with 85% or higher.